CristianGariboldi/Heavy-Machinery-Autonomous-Navigation-with-VLMs/README.md

 ## Visualization

-Run the following script to generate a video where action commands and text descriptions from VLMs are attached to each frame.
+Run the following script to generate a video where action commands and text descriptions inferred by the VLM are attached to each frame.
 You will find a "demo_video.mp4" file in "data" folder.

 ```
 python3 data_tools/vis.py